Skip to Main Content

 Creative Nonfiction Writer, Poet

 Sandra Beasley is the author of two poetry collections: I Was the Jukebox, selected by Joy Harjo as the winner of the 2009 Barnard Women Poets Prize, and Theories of Falling, selected by Marie Howe as the winner of the 2007 New Issues Poetry Prize.
-Her poems appeared in such journals as The Believer, Poetry, Tin House, and the Best American Poetry 2010.
-She is also an essayist whose work has appeared in the Washington Post Magazine and The Oxford American.
+Her poems appeared in such journals as Poetry, Tin House, Virginia Quarterly Review, and the Best American Poetry 2010.
+She is also an essayist whose work has appeared in the Washington Post Magazine, The Oxford American, and The New York Times Book Review.
 In 2010, Crown published her memoir Don't Kill the Birthday Girl: Tales from an Allergic Life, a cultural history of food allergy.
-She lives in Washington, DC.
+She lives in Washington, DC, and teaches with the low-res MFA program at the University of Tampa.